 2

-Next.js is a more mature and feature-rich framework, but Remix offers a more lightweight and flexible approach to building web applications.
+Next.js is a more mature and feature-rich framework, while Remix is a newer and more lightweight alternative.
+Choose Next.js for complex, enterprise-level applications, and Remix for smaller, more flexible projects.

 A Vue.js framework that makes building full-stack web apps easier.
 Like Next.js but for Vue, it handles routing, server-side rendering, and data fetching out of the box.